ACenterA/acentera-aws-slack-invite-vuejs/README.md

 # Launching using AWS Serverless Repo

-Once you have deployed the serverless repo through the Serverless Repository, you should have a Cloudfront distributin created.
+Once you have deployed the serverless repo through the Serverless Repository, you should have a Cloudfront distribution created.

 You may visit the *aws cloudformation* and you will find in the the stack output the cloudfront WebsiteUrl.